SamueleMartini/Magento-GPT-integration/README.md

-# SamueleMartini_GPT3 module
+# SamueleMartini_GPT module

-<font color='red'>**The following module integrates some Open AI GPT-3 features into Magento:** </font>
+<font color='red'>**The following module integrates some OpenAI GPT model language features into Magento:** </font>

 ## Install
-`composer require samuele-martini/module-gpt-3`
+`composer require samuele-martini/module-openai-gpt`

 ## Admin panel usage
 The main feature is the ability to automatically generate product and category descriptions from the admin panel.
 Simply enter the modification page of a product or category and click on the appropriate button.
-The description is generated via GPT-3 starting from the product or category name, directly translated into the same language as the selected store view.
+The description is generated via GPT model language starting from the product or category name, directly translated into the same language as the selected store view.
 The generated description is only a preview, it needs to be revised and the product or category needs to be saved to consolidate it.
 ![img_1.png](img_1.png)
 ![img_2.png](img_2.png)